-In Section 3, these observations inspire us to set up a model for prediction of the rank and historical data is used to estimate the parameters in the model.
+In Section 2 we introduce a rank measure that takes into account a large number of securities and grades them according to the relative returns.
+The general statistical properties of the measure are discussed and investigated empirically.
+In Section 3 a model for prediction of the rank measure is formulated and historical data is used to estimate the parameters in the model.
 The empirical results are evaluated in Section 4, both as time series predictions and by simulated trading.
 The astonishingly successful results are discussed and to some extent explained.
 Section 5 concludes the work by general conclusions and ideas for future research.